BenjaminTP/double-pendulum/README.md

 As you can see from the plot, each pendulum stays relatively in sync until 40-45 seconds, where there is a slight variation.
 After 60 seconds, there is nothing but noise.

-<u>To put into perspective how small of a variation this is, if you point a laser on a wall 1000km away and another laser one billionth of a radian to either side, the distance between the lasers would be 1mm.</u>
+<ins>To put into perspective how small of a variation this is, if you point a laser on a wall 1000km away and another laser one billionth of a radian to either side, the distance between the lasers would be 1mm.</ins>

 ---